Ziv-spec/randomfun/articles/software-design.md

 With time, cultural changes and introduction to new words help designers talk about the dimensions of their design.
 One such dimension is complexity.

-# Complexity
+*The lead:*
+Complexity is a measure for how intertwined is a system.
+Complexity is bad for a system when it does not capture it's essence, yet it is good when it helps drive intent of a system forward by capturing the whole space of possibilities we might want.
+Now what do I mean by that?

+Let us consider the inherent properties of this irreducible essence of modern software systems: complexity, conformity, changeability, invisibility, and culture adaptability.

 Complexity.
-The term complexity is used when describing systems with non-trivial internal behaviour.
-It refers to systems whos parts interact in multiple ways leading to non-linear, random, emergent behaviour.
-Simple system therefore have parts which can be isolated from the rest, changes to one part does not lead to any effect on the others, no unexpected ramafications or unwanted side effects.
-Visually it can be equated to making bread.
-When making bread, bakeries usually braid their doe before cooking it.
-In doing so, doe lines interwind and end up looking more complex than the simple looking lines they came from.
-The more doe lines join, the more complex the final bread looks.
-It is important to notice that the bread now does not only look more complex but, if you try to remove a line of doe, it result in a much harder time.
-If before you could separate the lines by tearing them apart, now, you have to carefully consider how each line moves in relation to it's surroundings as it slips around, moving up and down, hopefully not tearing the rest of the doe apart.

-When dealing with software it is clear that complexity is an essential property that we can not get around.
+When we speak of [complexity](https://en.wikipedia.org/wiki/Complexity) in the systems we build, the dimension we care about is from the simple to the complex and it's reverse.
+This dimension captures how systems become more interwind in themselves, as their parts interact in multiple ways and cause non-linear, emergent behavior.
+Simple system therefore have parts which can be isolated from the rest, changes to one part does not effect others, no unexpected ramifications or unwanted side effects thus, no non-linear or emergent behavior.

+A simple analogy can be made when we look no further than the making of bread.
+In the process of making bread, the doe is usually split into smaller parts shaped into strips and braided before it is finally baked.
+Splitting the bread and braiding it is not required as bread can be baked braided just as well as a simple lump of doe.
+Notice how I said that doe has a simple shape while a braided doe does not.
+If you think about it for a moment, after braiding bread the doe strips interwind and after finishing, reversing this process becomes difficult.
+If you had put the two strips one next to the other pulling one causes no effect on the others, meanwhile, after braiding pulling a single strip without effects on all others is impossible, you would have to carefully consider how each line moves about it's surroundings as it slips around moving up and down, hopefully not tearing the rest of the doe apart.

+For many engineering disciplines complexity is created when

+This makes complexity sound all bad, fundamentally making changes hard, and being a truly evil of any system.
+I would argue that although it does make changes hard, there are times at which there is nothing simpler and the complex solution works.

+Because complexity is such of fundamental, essential, rudiment, integral part of systems it is the main in

 > Software entities are more complex for their size than perhaps any other human construct, because no two parts are alike (at least above the statement level).
 If they are, we make the two similar parts into one, a subroutine, open or closed.
-In this respect software systems differ profoundly from computers, buildings, or automobiles, where repeated elements abound.
+In this respect software systems differ profoundly from computers, buildings, or automobiles, where repeated elements abound. [see: Brooks, No Silver Bullet pp]

 Invisibility.
 Just like finding a single pasta strand in a bowl of tangled pasta mess complex systems tend to be harder to modify then their simpler equivalents.
 Software is unique in this space as the increase in its complexity is invisible.
 When building a car you can see clearly when an engine has more parts and is more complex then it's predecessor,